- LoginAccess your ApplicationOr learn more about our programmes and applyAccess MyINSEAD

 Partners and Families

 Around 30 per cent of students bring partners to INSEAD, which makes for a large, vibrant community.
-We try to make sure that everyone benefits from the INSEAD experience in every possible way through the availability of on-campus support, activities and the INSEAD Partners' Club.
+We try to make sure that everyone benefits from the INSEAD experience in every possible way through the availability of on-campus support, activities and the INSEAD Partners' community.
 A year as a partner at INSEAD is also a great opportunity to experience new cultures and learn new languages.

 Discover the MBA Programme